Isoindole

-In organic chemistry and heterocyclic chemistry, isoindole consists of a benzene ring fused with pyrrole.
+Isoindole is a heterocyclic compound consisting of a benzene ring fused with pyrrole along the carbon-carbon bond furthest from its nitrogen atom.
 The compound is an isomer of indole.
-Its reduced form is isoindoline.
-The parent isoindole is a rarely encountered in the technical literature, but substituted derivatives are useful commercially and occur naturally.
-Isoindoles units occur in phthalocyanines, an important family of dyes.
-Some alkaloids containing isoindole have been isolated and characterized.
+Isoindoline is a hydrogenated form of isoindole.
+The parent compound is rarely encountered in the literature, but its derivatives (notably phthalocyanine dyes) are of significant utility and commercial value.
+Several alkaloids containing this ring system have been isolated from plants.

 Synthesis

-The parent isoindole was prepared by flash vacuum pyrolysis of an N-substituted isoindoline.
-N-Substituted isoindoles, which are easier to handle, can be prepared by dehydration of isoindoline-N-oxides.
-They also arise by myriad other methods, e.g., starting from xylylene dibromide (C_{6}H_{4}(CH_{2}Br)_{2}).
+The parent isoindole was prepared by flash vacuum pyrolysis of N-(methoxycarbonyloxy)isoindoline.

+N-Substituted isoindoles, which are more stable than the parent compound, can be prepared by dehydration of isoindoline-N-oxides.
+Other starting materials, including o-xylylene dibromide (o-C_{6}H_{4}(CH_{2}Br)_{2}), may be used in their synthesis.

 Structure and tautomerism of 2-H-isoindoles

 Unlike indole, isoindoles exhibit noticeable alternation in the C-C bond lengths, which is consistent with their description as pyrrole derivatives fused to a butadiene.

-In solution, the 2H-isoindole tautomer predominates.
+In solutions, the 2H-isoindole tautomer predominates.
 It resembles a pyrrole more than a simple imine.
-The degree to which the 2H predominates depends on the solvent, and can vary with the substituent in substituted isoindoles.
+The degree to which the 2H predominates depends on the solvent and on the arrangement of substituents (for isoindole derivatives).